 We have licensed our technology to corporate collaborators and licensees for the research, development and commercialization of specified product candidates.
-Our revenues partially depend upon the ability of these collaborators and licensees to successfully develop and commercialize products under these arrangements.
+Our revenues partially depend upon the performance by these collaborators and licensees of their responsibilities under these arrangements.
 Some collaborators or licensees may not succeed in their product development efforts or devote sufficient time or resources to the programs covered by these arrangements, causing us to derive little or no revenue from these arrangements.
-Our collaborators and licensees may also breach or terminate their agreements with us, and we may be unsuccessful in entering into and maintaining other collaborative arrangements for the development and commercialization of products using our technology.
+Our collaborators and licensees may breach or terminate their agreements with us, and we may be unsuccessful in entering into and maintaining other collaborative arrangements for the development and commercialization of products using our technology.